-Mental health: Provides person-center services for people with disabilities on their journey to recovery from mental illness.
-Behavior therapy services provide assessment, intervention and training in the development of positive strategies and techniques for positive behaviors for improved daily experiences and relationships.
+Behavioral health: Behavior therapy services provide assessment, intervention and training in the development of positive strategies and techniques for positive behaviors for improved daily experiences and relationships.
 The Mental Health program was discontinued effective March 31, 2021.

-Innovation: Provides comprehensive services to support diversity in the workplace and in schools, independent living, alternatives to traditional employment and job training and placement in collaboration with community partners.
+Innovation: Provides comprehensive services to support diversity in the workplace and in schools as well as providing services to individuals living independently,

+Careers: Provides alternatives to traditional employment and job training and placement in collaboration with community partners.